 Incredibly, upon inspection, researchers discovered that only 1 out of 3,168 solar panels had sustained any damage.
 That is a strong solar energy system!

-Here are our top six ways on how to protect solar panels from hail, and how prevent your solar panels from being damaged by extreme weather events and hail storms:
+Here are our top six ways how to protect solar panels from hail, and how to prevent your solar panels from being damaged by extreme weather events and hail storms:

 • Be prepared with up-to-date weather reports